FrancesReagan/countries-explorer/README.md

    -Modern dropdown styles: first take on drop-down button was dull; solution: built better dropdown menu with animations and hover effects.

+    ___Potential Improvements___
+   *Typescript implementatoin--that may be a future practice run of mine--to do this project again using Typescript and Tailwinds.*
+    Will read up on this site for next take on it--- [Mastering Tailwind CSS and Typescript: A comprehensive guide](https://www.xjavascript.com/blog/tailwind-and-typescript/)

  __Test__
    -Run test suite:
    `npm test`